com-480-data-visualization/data-visualization-project-2021-dfl/README.md

 **10% of the final grade**

-This is a preliminary milestone to let you set up goals for your final project and assess the feasibility of your ideas.
+This is a preliminary milestone to set up goals for our final project and assess the feasibility of our ideas [here](Milestone1.md).
-Please, fill the following sections about your project.

-*(max.
-2000 characters per section)*

 ### Dataset